 Nurses/nurse practitioners at the Student Health Center will provide safe, caring and respectful medical care to all students.
 They can provide confidential predatory drug and sexually transmitted infection (STI) testing free of charge and connect students with appropriate resources; however forensic exams and collection of evidence are not available at the Student Health Center.

-Please note that physicians at the Student Health Center (M.D.s and D.O.s) are NOT semi-confidential resources and are generally required by Pennsylvania law to make a report to the police department with jurisdiction, any time they receive a report of an injury caused by a criminal act, including sexual violence.
+Note that physicians at the Student Health Center (M.D.s and D.O.s) are generally required by Pennsylvania law to make a report to the police department with jurisdiction, any time they receive a report of an injury caused by a criminal act, including sexual assault.